How to Get Your NOC Code

 "Complex Search" is similar to using the description keyword only you are presented with more options:

 Knowing about the NOC is also useful when researching coming to Canada or staying in Canada.
-Both CIC and the provinces use NOC codes and classifications to describe jobs and skill levels.
+Both IRCC and the provinces use NOC codes and classifications to describe jobs and skill levels.
 They use the jargon of the NOC more often than they use common language, and it helps knowing about the NOC.

 To learn more about immigration streams to Canada, use our free tool to see your options.